A General Theory of the Stochastic Linear Bandit and Its Applications: Regret Bound and Gain Rate

 \section{Regret Bound and Gain Rate}

-In this section, building on the notion of uncertainty structures, we introduce gain rate of any policy and then use that to obtain an upper bound for the regret. \begin{defn}[Gain rate] Let $\GapLevel>0$ be fixed.
+In this section, building on the notion of uncertainty structure, we introduce the notion of gain rate of any policy and then use that to obtain an upper bound for the regret. \begin{defn}[Gain rate] Let $\GapLevel>0$ be fixed.
 We say that a policy $\Policy$ has gain rate $\GainRate*[\GapLevel]>0$ with respect to an uncertainty structure $\{\Uncertainty_t\}_{t\ge1}$ if

-for all $t\in[T]$. \end{defn} \begin{rem} The constant $\Deviation*[\GapLevel]$ is meant to account for very unlikely events that the observations \emph{deviate} from typical cases (this will be formalized by tail bounds), and in most cases, $\Deviation*[\GapLevel]$ can be set to 0 or 1. \end{rem} Now, we are ready to state a general result on regret of any policy for any gap level $\delta$ that relies on uncertainty complexity $\Complexity$, gain rate $\GainRate*[\delta]$, and $\Deviation*[\GapLevel]$. \begin{thm} Given an uncertainty structure $\{\Uncertainty_t\}_{t\ge1}$, gap level $\delta$, and associated parameter $\GapProb*[\GapLevel]$, the regret of any policy $\Policy$ satisfies \end{thm} \begin{rem}[Problem-independent bound] In most examples of this paper we will prove the following stronger variant of \cref{eq:def-gain-rate},
+for all $t\in[T]$. \end{defn} \begin{rem} The constant $\Deviation*[\GapLevel]$ is meant to account for very unlikely cases where the observations \emph{deviate} from generic cases (this will be formalized by tail bounds).
+In most cases, $\Deviation*[\GapLevel]$ can be set to 0 or 1. \end{rem} We are ready now to state a general result on the regret of any policy for any gap level $\delta$ that relies on uncertainty complexity $\Complexity$, gain rate $\GainRate*[\delta]$, and $\Deviation*[\GapLevel]$. \begin{thm} Given an uncertainty structure $\{\Uncertainty_t\}_{t\ge1}$, gap level $\delta$, and associated parameter $\GapProb*[\GapLevel]$, the regret of any policy $\Policy$ satisfies \end{thm} \begin{rem}[Problem-independent bound] In most examples of this paper we will prove the following stronger variant of \cref{eq:def-gain-rate}:

-This inequality, in particular, implies that the gain rate is not a function of $\GapLevel$ which means the regret bound in \cref{eq:regret-general-gapped} holds for any $\GapLevel$.
-Therefore, one can take infimum of the right hand side of \cref{eq:regret-general-gapped} over $\GapLevel$ to get a $\GapLevel$-independent regret bound
+This inequality, implies that the gain rate is not a function of $\GapLevel$, which means that the regret bound in \cref{eq:regret-general-gapped} holds for any $\GapLevel$.
+Therefore, one can take the infimum of the right-hand side of \cref{eq:regret-general-gapped} over $\GapLevel$ to get a $\GapLevel$-independent regret bound